-When a person also completes the requirements for each of the following, they will be given a certificate:
+When a person completes the requirements for each of the following, they can be given a certificate for each:

 1. Book 1 - Basics about God

 2. Book 2 - Basics of God's Training

 3. Book 3 - Basics of God's Family

 4. Read the complete Bible

 5. Practical Training to Become a Spiritual Parent